 Employee Assistance Program

-Our Employee Assistance Program (EAP) is available to employees and their dependents at no cost.
+The university's Employee Assistance Program (EAP) is available to employees and their dependents at no cost.
 Use of any EAP service, from web resources to materials requests to counseling, is always 100% confidential.
-Our EAP is a one-stop resource for expert information, personalized community referrals, telephone or face-to-face consultation, extensive web resources and services, and numerous free resources such as booklets, CD's, audio tapes, manuals, self-evaluations and other freebies.
-The EAP website also includes Child Care, Summer Camp, College, and Elder Care Locators and many helpful resources for parents, from informational articles to interactive tools.
+The EAP is a one-stop resource for expert information, personalized community referrals, telephone or face-to-face consultation, extensive web resources and services, and numerous free resources.
+The EAP website also includes child care, summer camp, college, and elder care locators and many helpful resources for parents, from informational articles to interactive tools.

 Healthy Living and Wellness

 Eating right, maintaining a healthy weight and getting regular physical activity are some of the best ways to prevent serious, lifelong conditions, and Carnegie Mellon makes it easy to maintain a healthy lifestyle.
 The university's Healthy Campus initiative supports a campus environment that is conducive to healthy living for everyone at Carnegie Mellon.

 Here are some of the programs and services available to our employees: